stryker-mutator/mutation-testing-elements/packages/metrics/README.md

 Utility function to calculate mutation testing metrics..

-See [mutant states and metrics in the Stryker handbook](https://github.com/stryker-mutator/stryker-handbook/blob/master/mutant-states-and-metrics.md#readme) for more details about mutation testing metrics.
+See [mutant states and metrics on the Stryker website](https://stryker-mutator.io/docs/mutation-testing-elements/mutant-states-and-metrics/) for more details about mutation testing metrics.

 ## Usage example